status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

 ## Configuration files

 All command line options can also be provided in a [TOML](https://toml.io/en/) config file specified through the `--config-file` flag.
 Within the config file, you need to use the long names of all options.
-Please note that certain options such as `web3-url`, `bootstrap-node`, `direct-peer`, and `validator-monitor-pubkey` can be supplied more than once on the command line - in the TOML file, you need to supply them as arrays.
+Please note that certain options such as `web3-url`, `bootstrap-node`, `direct-peer`, and `validator-monitor-pubkey` can be supplied more than once on the command line: in the TOML file, you need to supply them as arrays.

 There are also some minor differences in the parsing of certain option values in the TOML files in order to conform more closely to existing TOML standards.
 For example, you can freely use keywords such as `on`, `off`, `yes` and `no` on the command-line as synonyms for the canonical values `true` and `false` which are mandatory to use in TOML.
 Options affecting Nimbus sub-commands should appear in a section of the file matching the sub-command name.